A Look at Each Vaccine: Hepatitis B Vaccine

-Not everyone responds to the hepatitis B vaccine.
-In fact, in a group of adults younger than 40 years of age who have received two doses of the vaccine only 75 of 100 will be protected.
-Following the third dose, this number will increase to 90 of 100.
-However, people older than 40 years of age will be less likely to respond to the vaccine with increasing age.
+Two versions of hepatitis B vaccine are available.
+One, called Heplisav-B, contains a novel adjuvant that was not present in previous versions used by adults (Engerix-B and Recombivax HB).
+Some people did not respond to the older version hepatitis B vaccine.
+In fact, in a group of adults younger than 40 years of age who received two doses of the older version vaccine 75 of 100 were protected.
+Following the third dose, this number increased to 90 of 100.
+However, people older than 40 years of age were less likely to respond to the vaccine with increasing age.
+On the other hand, 90 to 100 of 100 adults 18 years of age and older respond to Heplisav-B, which was approved for use in 2018.

 Even if people do not respond to three doses, it does not mean that they are at high risk for hepatitis B. Because hepatitis B is transmitted primarily through blood and body fluids, using safety precautions while working will help decrease the chance of exposure to the disease.
-It is also possible that the immune response was not great enough to be measured by the laboratory test, but would still provide some level of protection upon exposure to hepatitis B. The CDC recommends getting the three-dose series again if an immune response is not generated following the first series.
+It is also possible that the immune response was not great enough to be measured by the laboratory test, but would still provide some level of protection upon exposure to hepatitis B. The CDC recommends getting a second hepatitis B vaccine series if an immune response is not generated following the first one.
+For individuals who previously had the older 3-dose versions and did not respond, they may be eligible to get Heplisav-B, which is a two-dose vaccine.
+If you are not sure, talk to your doctor about what approach makes the most sense for your situation.